rubenvannieuwpoort/posts/division-by-constant-unsigned-integers-new.md

 for some $m \in \mathbb{Z}$.

-The following lemma will be useful.
+The following lemma will be very useful:

 **Lemma 1**: *Suppose that $n, d \in \mathbb{N}$ with $d > 0$.
 If $\frac{n}{d} \leq x < \frac{n + 1}{d}$ then $\lfloor x \rfloor = \lfloor \frac{n}{d} \rfloor$.*